Scott A. McGregor: 1998–2016: Semiconductors

 In 1998, McGregor was hired to lead Philips Semiconductors' Emerging Business unit, a newly-formed incubator where "promising technologies and products could be developed".
 The unit focused on rapidly growing markets such as networking, digital media, and RFID.
 By 2001, the unit had grown to nearly $1 billion in sales; that September, he was promoted to be President and CEO of Philips Semiconductors (now NXP Semiconductors)—one of Philips' five main divisions at the time, and the world's sixth-largest semiconductor company, with 35,000 employees.
 The unit had been unprofitable for several years; under McGregor, the unit became profitable.
 McGregor resigned from the role in late 2004 citing a wish to return to the U.S. for his children's school, after living abroad.
 Philips CEO Gerard Kleisterlee said of McGregor's departure, "We regret to see him leave.
 He has led the Semiconductors division through one of the most difficult periods in its history and managed to turn it around successfully into a leaner business with a strong focus on innovation."

 In October 2004, it was announced that McGregor would be hired as the next President and CEO of chipmaker Broadcom, one of the biggest producers of the chips used in communications equipment.
 McGregor took over from an interim CEO as the company sought to refocus after the departure of its co-founder and former CEO Henry Nicholas, and soon a $2.24 billion stock options backdating scandal.
-In contrast with Nicholas, observers reported in 2006 that employees found McGregor "even-keeled", and said McGregor "prides himself on his organization," although a 2011 interview called him both "amiable" and "brutally honest."
+In contrast with Nicholas, observers reported in 2006 that employees found McGregor "even-keeled", and said McGregor "prides himself on his organization".
+A 2011 interview called him both "amiable" and "brutally honest."
 During McGregor's tenure, Broadcom grew from $2.4 billion to $8.6 billion in revenue and became a Fortune 500 company; it first entered the list in 2009, and climbed to spot #327 in 2013.

 In a 2014 interview, McGregor commented on the semiconductor industry's scale: "It has never before been possible to get an order for 100 million of something," he said.
 "It also means it costs $100 million or more to start a new chip company, which is why you see an industry roll-up and no venture capitalists funding new ones."
-He retired in 2016 upon completing Broadcom’s $37 billion acquisition by Avago—part of a wave of acquisitions in the semiconductor industry, and, at the time, the largest acquisition of a technology company ever.
+He retired in 2016 upon completing Broadcom's $37 billion acquisition by Avago—part of a wave of acquisitions in the semiconductor industry, and, at the time, the largest acquisition of a technology company ever.